• Skip to primary navigation

 Adding a bowl of canned green beans to a skillet with onions cooking.

 1. Add a can of drained sliced water chestnuts.
-Combine and simmer for 5 minutes.
+Combine and simmer for five minutes.

 Adding sliced water chestnuts to green beans cooking in a skillet.

-1. Crumble the bacon and add it to the dish – cover and bake in the oven for 30 minutes.
+1. Crumble the bacon and add it to the skillet – cover and bake in the oven for 30 minutes.

 Sweet and sour green beans cooking in a skillet topped with bacon.